-By creating a culture that encourages standardised feedback from the workforce is one of the most crucial aspects that ensures the long-term success of an OEE project.
+By creating a culture that encourages standardized feedback from the workforce is one of the most crucial aspects that ensures the long-term success of an OEE project.
 The reason for this is quite simple – it shifts the company culture to a continuous improvement mindset.

-Start your OEE journey
+Start Your OEE Journey

 The process of cultural change in a manufacturing environment geared to OEE implementation success takes time.
 And that is why ideally it must start long before the actual implementation phase.
 But it is important to start somewhere, acknowledging that the timing is never perfect.

 By putting the workforce in the driver’s seat, manufacturers can make OEE implementation a success that leads to operational and bottom-line improvements.
-And by levering the four concepts outlined in this article you can make the journey much more comfortable and effective.
+And by leveraging the four concepts outlined in this article you can make the journey much more comfortable and effective.

 It does not matter if you are making your first steps in your OEE journey or if you have already started monitoring OEE, our team can help you throughout the process.